 Personal income tax returns require the calculation of Adjusted Gross Income (AGI) before arriving at the final taxable income amount.
 The deductions you may take to arrive at AGI tend to be less restrictive than below-the-line deductions since their limitations have no relation to your AGI.

-As an example, the moving expense deduction for work-related relocations allows you to deduct the full cost of your move provided you meet the deduction-specific requirements.
-You don’t need to reduce the deduction when your AGI reaches certain levels.
-Similarly, the alimony payments you make to a former spouse are fully deductible irrespective of your AGI.
+As an example, the student loan interest deduction allows you to deduct the interest paid on qualified student loans provided you meet the deduction-specific requirements.
+Similarly, the qualified self-employed health insurance payment are fully deductible irrespective of your AGI.

 Below the line deductions

 Deductions you take below the line reduce your AGI.
 Many of these deductions have varying limitations that directly relate to the amount of AGI you report.
 Most below-the-line deductions relate to the expenses you itemize on the Schedule A attachment to your personal income tax return.
 Some common itemized deductions include medical and dental expenses and work-related miscellaneous deductions.